edelstone/material-palette-generator/README.md

 1. Builds you a full color palette from a given hex color
 1. Provides you with complementary colors based off your primary color
-1. Allows you to export the palettes as JSON or CSS variables
+1. Allows you to export palettes as CSS variables, JSON, or hex (with or without #)

 Both are based on Material Design standards, and use Google’s algorithm for color derivation.